BitskiCo/bitski-ios/README.md

 and will display as a browser modal above your application.
 Once the transaction has been approved or rejected, the modal will dismiss.
 For the best experience we recommend limiting the amount of transactions you send.

+## Report Vulnerabilities
+Bitski provides a “bug bounty” to engage with the security researchers in the community.
+If you have found a vulnerability in our product or service, please [submit a vulnerability report](https://www.bitski.com/bounty) to the Bitski security team.

 ## License

 Bitski is available under the MIT license.
 See the LICENSE file for more info.